Discovering Mythology (Challenge Kit)

 The god Prometheus {proh-mee’-thee-uhs} and his brother Epimetheus (ep-ee-mee’-thee-us) were given the task of creating man.
 Prometheus shaped man out of mud, and Athena breathed life into his clay figure.
 He then assigned Epimetheus the task of giving the creatures of the earth their various qualities, such as strength, cunning, fur, wings, etc. Unfortunately, by the time he got to man, Epimetheus had given all the good qualities out, and there were none left for man.
 So Prometheus decided to make a man stand upright as the gods did and gave them fire.

 Prometheus was a trickster god who loved man more than the Olympians.
-So when Zeus decreed that man must present a portion of each animal they sacrificed to the gods, Prometheus decided to trick Zeus.
-During a feast he created two piles out of the carcass, one with the bones wrapped in juicy fat, the other with the good meat hidden in the hide.
+So, when Zeus decreed that man must present a portion of each animal they sacrificed to the gods, Prometheus decided to trick Zeus.
+During a feast, he created two piles out of the carcass, one with the bones wrapped in juicy fat, the other with the good meat hidden in the hide.
 He then bade Zeus to pick.
 Zeus knew of the trick and willingly chose the bones.
-Acting outraged, he took fire away from man.
-Prometheus felt bad for the humans; without fire human life became misery.
-Deciding that he needed to put things right, Prometheus lit a torch from the sun and brought it back again to man.
+Acting outraged, he took the fire away from the man.
+Prometheus felt bad for humans; without fire, human life would have become miserable.
+Deciding that he needed to put things right, Prometheus lit a torch from the sun and brought it back to man.
 Zeus was enraged that man had fire once again.
-He decided to punish both man and Prometheus.
+He decided to punish Prometheus.

 Legends

-Are stories that don’t focus on the supernatural.
+Legends are stories that don’t focus on the supernatural.
 The focus is on the human characters and the deeds done in their time.
-Today we would consider legends as history, although greatly exaggerated.
+In the modern era, we consider legends to be history, although they are greatly exaggerated.
 The Twelve Quests of Herakles is a good example of a legend to the ancient Greeks.
-Today we would consider the tales of Robin Hood or King Arthur to be legends.
+Modern legends are the tales of Robin Hood or King Arthur.

 Folk Tales